Hedging Hydrogen: Planning and Contracting Under Uncertainty for a Green Hydrogen Producer: Case Study

+For the case of the Fixed Demand HPA contract, the hydrogen customer does not have the right to vary their future consumption profile.
+They must obey the original weekday/weekend cyclic profile (see Figure \ref{fig:demand}) with no variations week-to-week or month-to-month.

+For the Uncertain Demand HPA contracts, the consumer will have some flexibility to vary their future consumption profile (i.e., in response to changing demand for their product).
+It is assumed that the contract dictates the same annual volume and maximum hourly demand as for the Fixed Demand contract, however the customer will have the right to vary their daily, weekly, and monthly volumes.
+In scenario generation, these volumes are allowed to vary by +/- 50\% with respect to the standard demand scenario used for the strict contract.
+Three example scenarios are shown in Figure \ref{fig:demand_scens}, and a comparative illustration of their associated month-to-month volume changes is provided in the Supplementary Material.

-For non-furniture of the required demand, a penalty of €10,000/MWh H2 is used in optimisation to strongly discourage planned use of this option, whilst for testing, curtailment is penalised at €1,000/MWh, which is commonly used as the electrical curtailment cost in other studies \cite{Jodry2023IndustrialOptimisation}.
+Another important condition to be defined in the HPA is a monetary penalty for unfulfilled (curtailed) demand.
+In our case study, for non-delivery of the required demand for a given hour, a penalty of €10,000 /MWh is used in in-sample optimisation to strongly discourage planned use of this option, whilst for testing, curtailment is penalised at €1,000 /MWh, which is commonly used as the electrical curtailment cost in other studies (\cite{Jodry2023IndustrialOptimisation}).